The Guide to ABS Injection Molding

 Some of the challenges include:

 Mold shrinkage: ABS can experience shrinkage as it cools and solidifies.
-Proper mold design and processing conditions can mitigate this issue.
+Proper injection mold design and processing conditions can mitigate this issue.

 Surface defects: Sink marks, flow lines, and other surface defects can occur without optimized processing parameters.
 Using consistent temperatures and pressures can help.